scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Example right/left HRIR plots for a particular arrival angle pulled from the CIPIC-like database entry created for a radius 8.75 cm sphere. :label:`HRIR875`

+Casual listening tests with a coarse fit human subject from CIPIC and the simple spherical model, indicate both similarities and differences.
+Coarse localization is similar between the two, bit the spherical model seems *sterile*.
+The fact that coarse localization is present is an indication that the database is correct.
+Additional testing is planned.

 Conclusions and Future Work
 ---------------------------

-Development of the 3D audio simulator was relatively easy on the real-time signal processing side.
+Development of the real-time signal processing aspect of the 3D audio simulator was a relatively simple task.
-The :code:`pyaudio_helper` interface is very easy to work with.
+This is a perfect application for the :code:`pyaudio_helper` code module of :code:`scikit-dsp-comm`.
-Getting all of the coordinate transformations, gain and parallax corrections on the geometry side, was a more complex undertaking.
-Working with the spherical head model calculations, first in the frequency domain (HRIR), and then the time domain (HRIR), was the most complex.
+Working through the details of the coordinate transformations, and gain and parallax corrections on the geometry side, was a more complex undertaking.
+Likewise, working with the spherical head model calculations, first in the frequency domain (HRIR), and then the time domain (HRIR), was the most complex.
 The fact that recursions can be used to evaluate the needed special functions for sound pressure on the surface of a sphere, makes the generation of a CIPIC-like database entry take only a few minutes of compute time.

 Informal testing of human subjects has gone well.
 Precise localization experiments using the static app have not been attempted just yet, as a formal pool human subjects has yet to be gathered.
 The virtual reality aspects